Links on Android Authority may earn us a commission. Learn more.

-Chromebooks are meant for folks whose workloads reside mostly in a browser.
+Chromebooks are meant for folks whose workloads reside primarily in a browser.
 While Lenovo offers Chromebooks even in the high-price premium segment, they’re not going to be the right fit for everybody.
 Chromebooks will do well for run-of-the-mill home, office, and educational use.

-Lenovo offers its Chromebooks with a range of CPUs including low-power ARM-based CPUs and powerful x86 CPUs from Intel and AMD.
+Lenovo offers its Chromebooks with a range of CPUs, including low-power ARM-based CPUs and powerful x86 CPUs from Intel and AMD.
 Lenovo’s offerings that have ARM CPU options usually come cheap and have a battery life advantage in most cases.
-The x86 CPUs on the other hand, especially those from Intel, will give you the best balance between battery life and performance.
+The x86 CPUs, on the other hand, especially those from Intel, will give you the best balance between battery life and performance.

 See also: The best Chromebooks you can buy

-The best Lenovo Chromebooks to buy:
+The best Lenovo Chromebooks to buy

-- Lenovo Chromebook 3 is the best budget Lenovo Chromebook, offering solid performance and portability at a super-affordable price tag.
+- The Lenovo Chromebook 3 is the best budget Lenovo Chromebook, offering solid performance and portability at a super-affordable price tag.

 - The Lenovo Chromebook C340 is the best small 2-in-1 Lenovo Chromebook, offering a solid port selection and great battery life.